sagemath/trac_to_gh/Issue 3250.md

 # Issue 3250: Parent does not have a cdef class default hash

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3250

 Original creator: gfurnish